-FM Transmitter vs AM Transmitter
+FM Transmitters vs AM Transmitters

-How It Works
+How the FM Transmitter Works

 A simple vertical antenna working against a ground plane will suffice.
 But to be academically perfect, this would entail a sheet of conducting material at least a quarter of a wavelength in radius about the vertical.